daniasalman63/CIProject_checkers/README.md

 Each board state represents a node in the game tree, with edges representing possible moves.
 The minimax algorithm recursively evaluates states using our neural network's output.
 Alpha-beta pruning reduces the search space, returning the best move and its evaluation score.

+## Evolutionary Algorithm for Training

+During the training process, the evolutionary algorithm is used to optimize the weights and biases of the neural network.
+The population of neural networks is evolved over several generations, with the individuals selected to produce offspring for the next generation.
+The fitness of each network is evaluated based on its performance in a series of games of checkers against other networks in the population.
+The Evolutionary Algorithm works as follows:

+- **Initialization:** The chromosome population is randomly initialized, containing weights and biases for three layers.
+Each chromosome represents a neural network.
+Thus, the population contains neural networks.
+- **Fitness:** The fitness of each neural network is evaluated based on the number of wins achieved.
+This serves as a measure of the network's performance in games of checkers.
+- **Selection Schemes:** Binary tournament is used for both parent and survivor selection to optimize computational efficiency.
+- **Crossover:** Uniform crossover is employed to create offspring, promoting diversity and exploration of the search space.
+- **Mutation:** Mutation involves randomly changing the values of a small subset of the weights and biases in the network.